 My shopping weakness is not handbags or shoes but fancy plates.
 Especially if they have pictures of animals and flowers on them.
 I have quite a collection of Lou Rota Nature Table plates from Anthropologie and Rachel Kozlowski ones from West Elm.

 Most people use these plates as decorations, especially the Anthropologie ones.
 Not me, though; I eat off them and use them every day.
-It may sound ridiculous, but the food tastes better off a fancy plate.
+The food tastes better off a fancy plate.

-Not only do I show you how to make a paper mache bowl, but how to decorate it in the style of those lovely fancy plates from Anthropologie.
+I’m not only showing you how to make a paper mache bowl but also how to decorate it in the style of those lovely fancy plates from Anthropologie.
+At the end you will find a helpful FAQ about making paper mache bowls.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.